What Aaine does, and what it does not

 - You suspect impersonation or account takeover.

-- You believe a review was fabricated or coercive.
+- You believe a review or public claim was fabricated or coercive.

 Reach the trust team through the Contact page.
 Reports are confidential, and we’ll never share the reporter’s identity with the lawyer or client involved without consent.